intel/ScalableVectorSearch/docs/benchs/static/previous/large_scale_benchs.rst

   (see results for deep-96-1B and sift-128-1B below).

-* For high-dimensional datasets that require inner product, SVS has a significant performance advantage across recall values for query batch size 128, and up to recall 0.95 for batch size 10k (see results for t2i-200-100M and DPR-768-10M below).
+* For high-dimensional datasets that require inner product, SVS has a significant performance advantage across recall values for query batch size 128, and up to recall 0.95 for batch size 10k (see results for t2i-200-100M below).

 * For a search accuracy of 0.9 10-recall at 10, SVS achieves

     * **6.5x and 5.4x higher throughput** over the closest competitor for **deep-96-1B** with query batch sizes 10k and 128 respectively.
     * **3.4x and 4.0x higher throughput** over the closest competitor for **sift-128-1B** (uint8-valued vectors) with query batch sizes 10k and 128 respectively.
-    * **1.8x and 3.2x higher throughput** over the closest competitor for **DPR-768-10M** with query batch sizes 10k and 128 respectively.
     * **2.0x higher throughput** over the closest competitor for **t2i-200-100M**.

 **Click on the triangles** to see the throughput vs recall curves for each dataset.